pz-no/codeforces-solutions/0037a-towers/README.md

 ## Input

-The first line contains an integer N (1 <= N <= 1000) — the number of bars at Vasya’s disposal.
-The second line contains N space-separated integers li — the lengths of the bars.
+The first line contains an integer $N$ $(1 \leq N \leq 1000)$ — the number of bars at Vasya’s disposal.
+The second line contains $N$ space-separated integers $l_i$ — the lengths of the bars.
 All the lengths are natural numbers not exceeding 1000.

 ## Output